PROGRAMS

 Beyond teaching art techniques and supplying craft materials, we offer safe creative space for individuals to learn and express themselves.

-The experience of dementia and Alzheimer's, for both the individual and their family, can be emotionally and relationally devastating.
-OMA is an innovative intervention that pairs young volunteers with elders experiencing a neurocognitive disorder.
+For people living with dementia caused by Alzheimer's Disease or other diseases, self-expression can be severely limited.
+OMA is an innovative non-pharmacological intervention that pairs a young volunteer with an older adult living with dementia.
 In this one-on-one format, the pair follows a structured process for creating original abstract art.
-Each elder finds a way to express themselves in this supportive and empowering social setting, allowing them to “come out from behind” their disease.
+Each "Artist" finds a way to express themselves in this supportive and empowering social setting, allowing them to “come out from behind” their disease.
+Week after week of spending time creating within this positive relationship, the cognitive, social, and mood improvement is measurable.

 Leave a Reply